cyew3/oneVPL-intel-gpu/documentation/mediasdkhevcfei-man.md

 `RefWidth, RefHeight` | These values specify width and height of search region in pixels.
 They should be multiple of 4.
 Maximum allowed region is 64x32 for one direction and 32x32 for bidirectional search.
 `SearchWindow` | This value specifies one of the predefined search path and window size.<br><br> 0x00 - not use predefined search window<br> 0x01 - Tiny – 4 SUs 24x24 window diamond search<br> 0x02 - Small – 9 SUs 28x28 window diamond search<br> 0x03 - Diamond – 16 SUs 48x40 window diamond search<br> 0x04 - Large Diamond – 32 SUs 48x40 window diamond search<br> 0x05 - Exhaustive – 48 SUs 48x40 window full search<br> 0x06 - Diamond – 16 SUs 64x32 window diamond search<br> 0x07 - Large Diamond – 32 SUs 64x32 window diamond search<br> 0x08 - Exhaustive – 48 SUs 64x32 window full search
 `NumMvPredictors[2]` | Number of L0/L1 MV predictors provided by the application.
 Up to four predictors are supported.
 `MultiPred[2]` | If this value is equal to zero, then no internal MV predictors will be used.
 Set it to 1 to enable additional (spatial) MV predictors from neighbor CUs.
+Note, that disabling internal MV predictors can severely degrade video quality.
 `SubPelMode` | This value specifies sub pixel precision for motion estimation.<br><br> 0x00 - integer motion estimation<br> 0x01 - half-pixel motion estimation<br> 0x03 - quarter-pixel motion estimation<br>
 `AdaptiveSearch` | If set, adaptive search is enabled.
 `MVPredictor` | If this value is not equal to zero, then usage of MV predictors is enabled and the application should attach [mfxExtFeiHevcEncMVPredictors](#mfxExtFeiHevcEncMVPredictors) structure to the `mfxEncodeCtrl` structure at runtime.
 This value also specifies predictor block size: <br><br> 0x00 - MVPs are disabled <br> 0x01 - MVPs are enabled for 16x16 block <br> 0x02 - MVPs are enabled for 32x32 block <br> 0x07 - MVPs are enabled, block size is defined by `BlockSize` variable in [mfxFeiHevcEncMVPredictors](#mfxExtFeiHevcEncMVPredictors) structure.